CallFire/callfire-ivr-samples/Utilities/README.md

 SplitJoin

 Use this code to break up phone numbers or other long numbers.
-The text to speech in the CallFire XML reads all numbers as integers, so it would interpret a standard US phone number (213.221.2231) as two trillion, one hundred thirty-two million, two hundred twelve, two hundred thirty-one.
-The split/join commands breaks up the numbers individually and reads them back one at a time.
+The text to speech in the CallFire XML reads all numbers as integers, so it would interpret a standard US phone number (213.221.2289) as two trillion, one hundred thirty-two million, two hundred twelve, two hundred eighty-nine.
+The Split/Join commands break up the numbers individually and reas them back one at a time.
 This is also useful for street numbers and ZIP codes.

 TimeoutCounter